craft-ai/craft-ai-client-js/README.md

 })
 ```

-### Boosting
+### Gradient boosting

+Models can be generated with gradient boosting by setting the configuration parameter `model_type` to `boosting`.
+Models are based on training data within a provided timestamp window among data that was [added](#add-operations).
+You can only query predictions directly for gradient boosting models.

-Before using the boosting you need to know that there is some parameter that differ for the one used by default by the LightGBM.
+The implementation is based on LightGBM, but there are some parameters that differ from the ones used by default by LightGBM.

-For the classification:
+For classification:

 - **`max_bin`** = 255.
 Max number of bins that feature values will be bucketed in (https://lightgbm.readthedocs.io/en/latest/Parameters.html#max_bin).

-For the regression:
+For regression:

 - **`metric`** = L2 (alias mse).
 Metric(s) to be evaluated on the evaluation set(s) (https://lightgbm.readthedocs.io/en/latest/Parameters.html#metric).
 - **`feature_fraction`** = 0.9.
 Randomly select a subset of features on each iteration (https://lightgbm.readthedocs.io/en/latest/Parameters.html#feature_fraction).